 - Lower trapezius: stabilizes and pulls your shoulder blades down

-Many people unconsciously train only the upper part, while the middle and lower fibers are crucial for posture, strength, and injury prevention.
+Many people unconsciously train only the top, while actually the middle and lower fibers are crucial for posture, strength, and injury prevention.
 (Kendall et al., 2005)

 How should you train the trapezius muscle per part?